Graduation Requirement

 Defining Eligible Service:

-• Students may earn up to:
+• Students may earn up to 15 hours for each of the following:

-• 15 hours per year for participating in a service-based Project Week
+• Participating in a service-based Project Week

-• 15 hours toward their 60-hour requirement as a year-long peer tutor
+• Serving as a year-long peer tutor

 Recommendations: